You want smart political talk without the meltdowns?

 They're people who live in an isolated world.

-I mean, just got on the last that Chuck Todd is at the core of this.
+Chuck Todd is at the core of this.

-And remember, it's people like Chuck, and I'm not trying to pick a fight with him, although I I thought part of what he said suddenly was appalling.
+And remember, it's people like Chuck, and I'm not trying to pick a fight with him, although I thought part of what he said suddenly was appalling.

-Uh but it but it's people who are at the center of the system who then hire their successors.
+But it's people who are at the center of the system who then hire their successors.

-So if you go to a place like NBC or CBS and you want to rise, you better not walk in with a make America great again hat on your head.
+So if you go to a place like NBC or CBS and you want to rise, you better not walk in with a Make America Great Again hat on your head.

 Yeah.